Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Results

 \subsection{Numerical benchmark}

 One common benchmark to compare the performance of the various measurement schemes is the estimation of the electronic ground-state energy $E$ of various small molecules~\cite{Huang21EfficientEstimationOf}.
-The fermionic Hamiltonian given a molecular basis set has been obtained using Qiskit~\cite{Qiskit} which also provides three standard fermion-to-qubits mappings: \ac{JW}~\cite{JordanWigner}, \ac{BK}~\cite{BravyiKitaev} and the parity transformation~\cite{BravyiKitaev,ParityTransformation}.
-Then, the Hamiltonian is exact diagonalized to obtain the state vector of the \ac{GS} and its energy $E$ for the benchmark.
+The fermionic Hamiltonian given a molecular basis set has been obtained using Qiskit~\cite{Qiskit} which also provides three standard fermion-to-qubit mappings: \ac{JW}~\cite{JordanWigner}, \ac{BK}~\cite{BravyiKitaev} and the Parity transformation~\cite{BravyiKitaev,ParityTransformation}.
+Then, the Hamiltonian is exact diagonalized to obtain the state vector of the ground state and its energy $E$ for the benchmark.
 Together, we obtain the Hamiltonian decomposition~\eqref{eq:Hamiltonian} and are able to run the various measurement schemes to obtain an estimate $\hat{E}$ of $E$ by repeatedly drawing samples from the state.
 The code generating the results can be found in a separate repository~\cite{ShadowGrouping_git_repo}.
-We compare ShadowGrouping with other state-of-the-art methods such as overlapped grouping~\cite{Wu2021OverlappedGroupingA}, adaptive Pauli estimation~\cite{Hadfield21AdaptivePauliShadows}, derandomization~\cite{Huang21EfficientEstimationOf} and AeQuO~\cite{Shlosberg2021GroupingA}.
-To keep the comparison fair, we only compared methods that utilize Pauli basis measurements without any additionally two-qubit gates.
+We compare ShadowGrouping with other state-of-the-art methods such as Overlapped Grouping (with parameter $T = 10^7$)~\cite{Wu2021OverlappedGroupingA}, Adaptive Pauli estimation~\cite{Hadfield21AdaptivePauliShadows}, Derandomization (with default hyperparameter $\epsilon^2 = 0.9$)~\cite{Huang21EfficientEstimationOf} and AEQuO (with parameters $L=3$, $l=4$ and $N_\mathrm{tot} = 10^5$)~\cite{Shlosberg2021GroupingA}.
+To keep the comparison fair, we only examine methods that utilize Pauli basis measurements without any additional two-qubit gates.
 This excludes grouping methods that focus solely on general commutation relations~\cite{Gokhale2019MinimizingStatePreparations,Jena2019PauliPartitioningWith, Crawford2019EfficientQuantumMeasurement,Verteletskyi2020MeasurementOptimizationVQE, Zhao2020MeasurementReductionVQE}.